Ankyytt/AnnDaya-Excess-Food-Donation-Platform-/README.md

 # Annadaya: Food Waste Management System

 <p>Annadaya, meaning "Gift of Food," is a platform designed to collect excess/leftover food from donors such as hotels, restaurants, and marriage halls, and redistribute it to those in need.
-This system directly addresses the challenges of hunger and food wastage while promoting sustainability.</p>
+This system directly addresses the challenges of hunger and food wastage while promoting sustainability.
+View the file for more detail, this is an extension to the work done by kishor-23.github/</p>

 ## Tools and Technologies
 <ul>